-Twenty-two Edmond Public School seniors are among an elite group of high school seniors nationwide named Semifinalists in the 2021 National Merit Scholarship Program.
+Twenty-three Edmond Public School seniors are among an elite group of high school seniors nationwide named Semifinalists in the 2021 National Merit Scholarship Program.
 The district has the second-highest number of 2021 Semifinalists in the state behind the Oklahoma School of Science and Mathematics.

 The prestigious scholastic competition recognizes students for academic success in the 2019 Preliminary SAT/National Merit Scholarship Qualifying Test.